shushen/rust-study-notes/notes.md

 # Rust study notes

+## Ownership Rules
+- Each value in Rust has an *owner*.
+- There can only be one owner at a time.
+- When the owner goes out of scope, the value will be dropped.

+## Referecnces and Borrowing
+- Borrowing is the action of creating a reference.
+- References are immutable by default
+- A *mutable reference* allows the borrower to modify a borrowed value
+- The rules of references:
+    - At any given time, you can have *either* one mutable reference *or* any number of immutable references
+    - References must always be valid.

 ## Data types
 - *unit* type: a tuple type with no fields `()` is often called *unit* or *unit type*.
 Its one value is also called *unit* or *the unit value*. ([ref](https://doc.rust-lang.org/reference/types/tuple.html?highlight=unit%20type#tuple-types))